kallewoof/kerl/README.md

 # kerl
-Kerl lets you set up a command line tool in C in a few lines of code, where adding commands takes one line.
+Kerl lets you create a custom shell in C in a few lines of code, where adding commands takes one line.

 It is a readline extension, with inherent command completion, persistent history support, and so on.